pconley/GhersStaticSite/README.md

 I did not mount a volume in the docker image, tha means that every time I make a change to the code I have to rebuild the image (via restart) in a bigger project a shared volume would fix that... but I wanted the docker image here to conatin the actual code.

+The contact page is just a placeholder.
+If all that is needed is a mailto link then the page may go away.
+If you want to add a little PHP to send an actual form to an email I think we can do that pretty easily.